 Lt.
 Randall Disher:[stands up and puts his shirt on] I, uh, should go to the bank.

 Dr. Charles Kroger: Hmmm.
 [As Randy leaves, Dr. Kroger calls to Stottlemeyer and Natalie] Someone want to keep an eye on Randy?

 In "Mr. Monk Falls in Love," Monk vehemently attempting to deny that he has feelings for Leyla Zlatavich when Natalie informs him that Leyla is coming over to his apartment may not be funny by itself, but coupled with the fact that he absentmindedly throws out all of his silverware while doing so, is utterly hilarious.
 Even better: he doesn't realize this until after Leyla leaves.

 In "Mr. Monk and the Girl who Cried Wolf," there is a scene where Dr. Kroger is in his office talking.
-As the camera stays firmly focused on Dr. Kroger's face, it turns to reveal that Sharona is sitting in the patient chair, receiving counseling about the mysterious blood-soaked man she's been seeing the past few days.
-Sharona then says that she feels weird sitting in the chair Monk is normally seen sitting in.
+As the camera stays firmly focused on Dr. Kroger's face, it rotates to reveal that Sharona is sitting in the patient chair, receiving counseling about the mysterious blood-soaked man she's been seeing the past few days.
+When Dr. Kroger finishes talking, the first thing Sharona says is, "Well I feel weird being here.
+Like I'm trespassing."